Make-Magazine/makerfaire/wp-content/plugins/gravitywp-advanced-merge-tags/readme.txt

 Upload the plugin files to the `/wp-content/plugins/gravitywp-advanced-merge-tags` directory, or install the plugin through the WordPress plugins screen directly.

 == Changelog ==
+= 1.6.2 =
+- Fixed an issue regarding the frequency of update checks to increase performance.

 = 1.6.1 =
 - Fix PHP error when using Gravity View Advanced Filter with roles.